The static_double_list_links

 | constexpr |

-Construct a statically allocated list node (bss initialised).
+Construct a statically allocated list node (BSS initialised).

-Code analysis may trigger:
+Code analysis tools may report:

 - Member